 two variants separated by one or more nucleotides should preferably be described individually and not as a “delins”

-two variants separated by one nucleotide, together affecting one amino acid, can be described as a “delins” (e.g. c.142_144delinsTGG (p.Arg48Trp))
+two variants separated by one nucleotide, together affecting one amino acid, should be described as a “delins” (e.g. c.142_144delinsTGG (p.Arg48Trp)).

 for all descriptions the most 3’ position possible of the reference sequence is arbitrarily assigned to have been changed (3’rule)

 when the inserted protein sequence is large and it is possible to derive the inserted amino acid sequence from the description given at DNA or RNA level, the insertion may be described by its length only (e.g. p.Arg456_Leu488delins(54) ).

 a deletion of nucleotide g.6775 (a T, not described), replaced by nucleotides GA, changing ..AGGCTCATT.. to ..AGGCGACATT..

 a deletion of nucleotides g.6775 to g.6777 (TCA, not described), replaced by nucleotides C, changing ..AGGCTCATT.. to ..AGGCCTT..

 a deletion replacing nucleotides c.142 to c.144 (CGA, not described) with TGG

 NOTE: the variant can also be described as c.[142C>T;144A>G], i.e. two substitutions.
 This format is preferred when either of the two variants is known as a frequently occurring variant (“polymorphism”).

 a deletion of nucleotides g.9002 to g.9009, replaced by nucleotides TTT